Kristellee/Doodle-Jump/README.md

-Doodle Jump
+Sky Leap
 Author: Kristelle Joy Bendicio and Aicelle-Ann De La Cruz
-Repository: GitHub - Doodle Jump
+Repository: GitHub - Sky Leap
 Python Version: 3.13.1

 Project Description
-Doodle Jump is a fun and addictive arcade game developed using Python and the Pygame library.
+Sky Leap is a fun and addictive arcade game developed using Python and the Pygame library.
 The player controls a character that must jump from platform to platform, avoiding obstacles and enemies while collecting power-ups to achieve the highest score possible.
 The game ends when the player falls off the screen or hits a dangerous enemy.

 Features
 Platform Mechanics: Dynamic platforms that can move, disappear, or break.